2019 Standard Possession Order & Parenting Time

-Michael Busby Jr. is a divorce and family law attorney who practices in Fort Bend County Texas and the counties that surround Fort Bend County, Texas.
+Michael Busby Jr. is a divorce and family law attorney who practices in Harris County Texas and the counties that surround Harris County.
 He has been in practice for over 10 years and has tried over 100 cases.
-He is familiar with the policy and procedures of the Fort bend Texas Divorce Courts.
+He is familiar with the policy and procedures of the Houston Texas Divorce Courts.
 Our office is open until 8:30 p.m. on Wednesdays and Saturday from 9 a.m. to 1 p.m. for working folks.
-Please call with your family law questions.
-We offer no cost consultations.
+Please call with your family law or divorce questions for divorce Houston Texas.

 Michael Busby Jr.

 6100 Corporate Dr Ste 190

 Houston, Texas 77036